konsim83/TriangleMesh.jl/docs/src/man/examples.md

 switches = "rpenva0.0001q"
 mesh_refined = refine(mesh, switches)
 ```
+The `r` switch stands for refinement.
+For proper use of the switches we again refer to [Triangle](https://www.cs.cmu.edu/~quake/triangle.html).

 `TriangleMesh` also offers a simple method to divide a list of triangle into 4 triangles.
 This will create for each triangle to be refined 4 similar triangles and will hence preserve the Delaunay property of a mesh.
 ```julia